 As for the plot: I enjoyed a gentle story.
 A period piece in yellows and browns.
 The most colourful scenes were the colourful ones.
 Sexism occasionally mentioned.
 A scene talking about the survival tactics of women in public spaces.
-‘She doesn’t look him in the eye for too long or he’ll think she likes him and when she inevitably turns him down; he’ll call her a slut.'8polite women are so often mistaken for women interested in the men who approach them
+‘She doesn’t look him in the eye for too long or he’ll think she likes him and when she inevitably turns him down; he’ll call her a slut.'

 Thing is the smutty stuff is the most interesting part of it.
-While the Child Study Association of America inquiry is used as a framing device, the comic is just9ok also lesbianism getting criticized for having fetish content in a childrens’ publication.
+While the Child Study Association of America inquiry is used as a framing device, the comic is just getting criticized for having fetish content in a childrens’ publication.
 There isn’t an ending to that conflict.
 We don’t see any censorship.
 Just a speech then a death.

 I don’t think this film will scandalize anyone as it was a known thing in comics fandom.
 The idea that Marston was inspired by pornography isn’t too hard to imagine.
 Look at this stuff:

 He’s not the only one.
 Artist George Pérez is open about his other Robin artwork.
 John Byrne has a sizable back catalog of brainwash rape.
 We can’t know if Superman artist/creator Joe Shuster was drawing these for financial need or for fetish needs but look at this:

 Hard times for those in the popular and poorly paid industry of comics.